Thordis Brandt

-Thordis Brandt is a German-American actress.
+Thordis Brandt (September 7, 1940 – July 27, 2015) was a German-American actress who appeared in various classic films and television shows.

-Personal life
+Background

-Thordis Brandt was born in Germany of Norwegian and German parents.
+Thordis Brandt was born in Germany on September 7, 1940, to Norwegian and German parents.
 She moved to Canada as a young girl and was raised initially at a farm in St. Norbert, Manitoba, then moved to a mink ranch in Bella Coola, British Columbia, then to Vancouver in 1958.
 In 1963, Thordis graduated as a registered nurse from St. Paul's Hospital School of Nursing.

 She moved to Santa Monica, California, where she continued to practice her nursing in private duty.
 One of her jobs in private duty was serving actress Patricia Neal.
 Neal recommended Thordis to other actors and actresses and Thordis became known as the "actor's nurse".
 Thordis began her career as a nurse advisor in Ben Casey where she made appearances on the show.

-Around 1967, Thordis Brandt met Gunsmoke's leading actor James Arness, who was her boyfriend for six years before they ended their relationship.
+Around 1967, Brandt met Gunsmoke's leading actor James Arness, who was her boyfriend for six years before they ended their relationship.

 After retiring from acting, she continued nursing in Beverly Hills.
+Brandt died in Los Angeles on July 27, 2015, at the age of 74.
+Her son, Christopher, died in 2023.